 Mr. Foo Meng Kee is an Independent Director of BCI, Chairman of its Remuneration Committee and a member of its Audit and Nominating Committees.
-Mr. Foo joined the Board of Directors of BCI in May 2018.
+Mr. Foo joined the Board of Directors of BCI in May 2018, and his last re-appointment as a Director was in 2019.

-Mr. Foo, aged 70, holds an MBA from the University of Dubuque, USA; Graduate Diploma in Marketing Management from the Singapore Institute of Management; and Bachelor of Commerce (Honours) from the Nanyang University of Singapore.
+Mr. Foo, aged 71, holds an MBA from the University of Dubuque, USA; Graduate Diploma in Marketing Management from the Singapore Institute of Management; and Bachelor of Commerce (Honours) from the Nanyang University of Singapore.